-The Gateway rates of payment will be equivalent to your existing Jobseekers Allowance plus a $\leq$ 22.50 top-up with a minimum payment of $\leq$ 210.50.
+The Gateway rates of payment will be equivalent to your existing Jobseeker's Allowance plus a $\in$ 22.50 top-up with a minimum payment of $\in$ 215.50.
 All Gateway payments will be made by Electronic Fund Transfer into your bank account.